-Here’s everything you need to know about screen time for your toddler.
+Here’s everything you need to know about screen time for your toddlers.

 You are probably already starting to feel despondent.
 Because nothing keeps them busy and occupied like plunking them in front of the tablet or television.
-Letting your children watch television is many parents’ main coping mechanism.
+In fact, letting their children watch television is many parents’ main coping mechanism.

-So why the concern?
-Every finger swipe elicits a response of colours, sounds and shapes instantly.
-The child’s brain responds with dumping dopamine into their system – the key component in our reward system that makes you feel pleasure.
-Dopamine can feel addictive.
-Have you ever tried to take a tablet/phone away from a two year old?
-It’s not met with the kindest of reactions and the reason is because dopamine stops getting produced in the brain and there is no immediate response to stimuli.
+Dopamine is addictive.
+Have you ever tried to take a tablet/phone away from a two-year-old?
+It’s not met with the kindest of reactions.
+This is because dopamine stops getting produced in the brain and there is no immediate response to stimuli.
 The world becomes boring and slooooow.
-The tantrum from taking a screen away from your toddler is due to the fact that they are surfing the wave of instant gratification that a screen can provide and they then struggle to readjust to “real” life again.
+Your toddler was surfing the wave of instant gratification that a screen can provide, and they now struggle to readjust to “real” life again.

 When a child under the age of three years old spends too much time in front of a screen their social development becomes stunted.
-In some cases the changes cannot be reversed.
-The most critical time for this is from birth to around 3 years old.
+In some cases these changes cannot be reversed.
+The first three years of life is a critical time for social development.
 During this time period the changes that happen in the brain become the permanent foundation on which all brain development is based.

-Poor sleep from a lack of melatonin results in behavioural issues and a supressed immune system.
+Poor sleep from a lack of melatonin results in behavioral issues and can suppress their immune system.
 If your toddler is constantly getting sick this winter, check on how much screen time they are exposed to in the early evenings.

 Screens are not all bad and they have their purpose in this world of technology.
 It is important to introduce your toddler to technology but limit its use.
-Children under the age of 2 years old should have ZERO screen exposure unless it’s via a video call to family and then it should be kept brief and preferably not just before bedtime.
+Children under the age of 2 years old should have ZERO screen exposure unless it is for a video call with a loved one.
+It should be kept brief and should preferably not be just before bedtime.
 Children from the age of 3 years old may watch a screen for a maximum of 1 hour a day.

 Instead of switching on a screen to distract your toddler during dinner time, rather show them a book or make up a dance that the whole family does when your toddler eats well.
 Put on some music, draw on a white board, and get creative.
-Be sure to instil a culture of “no screen time” at meals for the benefit of better-quality sleep for the whole family!
+Be sure to instill a culture of “no screen time” at meals.
+This will also give the benefit of better-quality sleep for the whole family!

-The World Health Organisation set the following guidelines for screen time for toddlers:
+The World Health Organization set the following guidelines for screen time for toddlers: